Vasissualiyp/GIZMO-analysis/DOCUMENTATION.md

 ### utils.py

-The `utils.py` file provides a collection of utility functions that handle various tasks needed in the GIZMO-analysis library.
-These tasks include:

-- Annotating plots with relevant data such as time, redshift, smoothing length, etc.
-- Manipulating arrays, such as wrapping the second half of an array, cutting off arrays based on a condition, and sorting arrays based on the values in one array.
-- Combining multiple plot images into a single image.
-- Loading simulation data from HDF5 files, either in full or only the necessary data for plotting.
-- Increasing the resolution of the data using Fourier transformations or Radial Basis Function interpolation.

-This file is a dependency for many other scripts in the library and thus it must be present for the library to function correctly.

-## DOCUMENTATION.md

-### Utils

 The `utils.py` file contains utility functions for various purposes:

 - `annotate_plot`: This function annotates the yt plot with relevant information.
 Depending on the type of the plot (i.e., density, temperature, smoothing length, density profile, shock velocity, smoothing length histogram), it adds the appropriate title and labels to the plot.